NVIDIA/nim-anywhere/README.md

 required.
 The interactive components of the frontend are all created in Gradio and mounted in the app shell using iframes.

-Along the top of the app shell is a menu listing the avaiable views.
+Along the top of the app shell is a menu listing the available views.
 Each view may have its own layout consisting of one or a few pages.

 ### Creating a new page